Gorilla-Lab-SCUT/QS3/README.md

 Meanwhile, we also release the code for Quasi-Balanced Self-Training (QBST), which is compatible with python 3.7.11 and pytorch 1.7.1.

-You can create an anaconda environment called QBST with the required dependencies by running:
+You can create an environment called QBST with the required dependencies by running:
 ```
-conda env create -f QBST_environment.yml
-conda activate QBST
+pip install -r QBST_environment.yml
 ```

 ## Usage